 HSE have updated their guidance on selecting and using dust masks and can provide a helpful card which can then assist your staff in ensuring they get a good fit and the protection they need against dust.
-Many of us use dust masks everyday and its worth a recap on what you should expect of your RPE, how to make the best use of it and where you make mistakes which result in unnecessary exposures to the substance you’re hoping to protect yourself from.
+Many of us use dust masks everyday and it’s worth a recap on what you should expect of your RPE, how to make the best use of it and where you make mistakes which result in unnecessary exposures to the substance you’re hoping to protect yourself from.
 If you’re looking for advice specific to coronavirus / COVID-19 please see this article: Coronavirus face masks: are they effective?

 Selecting and using dust masks

 I’m glad to say that things have changed for the better over the past 10 or so years.
 I visit a lot of businesses when carrying out air monitoring or just through routine support visits under our Safety~net scheme and most clients are getting it right.
 I think this is down to better education, a higher level of interest and the face fit requirements penetrating ever further through our industry and construction clients.
 Selecting and using dust masks often isn’t the problem.